Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

-####Note: this document is no longer maintained, but I still [track] my progress.
-Thanks for visiting and all of your advice so far.
-It's always great hearing from you.

 # Hi

 I'm Michal.

-My focus for the 6 months between February and July 2016 is to spend at least 222 hours on coding and 61 hours on learning concepts in order to start building blockchain software full time.
-You can look up whether I work hard enough with this [Beeminder] chart, and then have a look around to see how I'm doing (hey, I could really use your advice).
+My sole focus for the 6 months between February and July 2016 is to spend at least 222 hours on coding and 61 hours on learning concepts in order to start building blockchain software full time.
+You can look up whether I work hard enough with this [Beeminder] chart, and then have a look around to see how I'm doing.
+What am I mising here (drop me a line at michal@efektywnyaltruizmkrakow.org).

 I have made an oath not to change this direction for 2 years unless I fail by July, or if the odds of having minimum positive impact* will fall below 60:40 (based on oppinion of at least 2 trusted experts, one of whom is my future employer).
 I use self-regulation techniques as taught by [CFAR], with a couple of personal tweaks based on resources stored on [LessWrong].